NachoToast/NachoMusic/README.md

 -   Why are you using a different package manager (yarn) for extensions?

-Since pnpm uses symlinks, Neutralino runs into permission issues when packaging extension dependencies.
+    -   Since pnpm uses symlinks, Neutralino runs into permission issues when packaging extension dependencies.

 -   Why is the restore index script in the extensions directory?

-Because the linting and Typescript environments there are Node, not browser.
+    -   Because the linting and Typescript environments there are Node, not browser.

+-   Why do you do `git update-index` on install?

+    -   In development Neutralino will change the `%PUBLIC_URL%` to the port it is running on.
+That shouldn't be tracked in git.

+    -   You can undo it using `git update-index --no-assume-unchanged app/public/index.html`